Instruction set architecture: Number of operands

 Due to the large number of bits needed to encode the three registers of a 3-operand instruction, RISC architectures that have 16-bit instructions are invariably 2-operand designs, such as the Atmel AVR, TI MSP430, and some versions of ARM Thumb.
 RISC architectures that have 32-bit instructions are usually 3-operand designs, such as the ARM, AVR32, MIPS, Power ISA, and SPARC architectures.
+However even 3-operand RISC architectures will, at considerable cost, have Fused multiply-and-add 4-operand instructions out of necessity, due to the increased accuracy provided.
+Modern examples include Power ISA and RISC-V.

 Each instruction specifies some number of operands (registers, memory locations, or immediate values) explicitly.
 Some instructions give one or both operands implicitly, such as by being stored on top of the stack or in an implicit register.
 If some of the operands are given implicitly, fewer operands need be specified in the instruction.
 When a "destination operand" explicitly specifies the destination, an additional operand must be supplied.
 Consequently, the number of operands encoded in an instruction may differ from the mathematically necessary number of arguments for a logical or arithmetic operation (the arity).
 Operands are either encoded in the "opcode" representation of the instruction, or else are given as values or addresses following the opcode.

 Register pressure

 Register pressure measures the availability of free registers at any point in time during the program execution.
-Register pressure is high when a large number of the available registers are in use; thus, the higher the register pressure, the more often the register contents must be spilled into memory.
+Register pressure is high when a large number of the available registers are in use.
+Thus, the higher the register pressure, the more often the register contents must be spilled into cache or memory which, given their slower speed, exacts a heavy price.
 Increasing the number of registers in an architecture decreases register pressure but increases the cost.

 While embedded instruction sets such as Thumb suffer from extremely high register pressure because they have small register sets, general-purpose RISC ISAs like MIPS and Alpha enjoy low register pressure.
 CISC ISAs like x86-64 offer low register pressure despite having smaller register sets.
 This is due to the many addressing modes and optimizations (such as sub-register addressing, memory operands in ALU instructions, absolute addressing, PC-relative addressing, and register-to-register spills) that CISC ISAs offer.